conda-incubator/conda-project/docs/source/config.md

   - `$PROJECT_DIR/envs` (Unix)
   - `%PROJECT_DIR%\envs` (Windows)

-- When searching for a path to created an environment for the project, the directories are searched in left-to-right order.
+- When searching for a path to create an environment for the project, the directories are searched in left-to-right order.
 - The first writeable directory will be used to create the environment

-The default behavior of Cond Project is
+The default behavior of Conda Project is

 `CONDA_PROJECT_ENVS_PATH=envs`